Kyriakos Amiridis: Career

 Amiridis began working for the Ministry of Foreign Affairs in Athens in 1985 and was transferred to the Ministry of Macedonia and Thrace in Thessaloniki.
 His first foreign position was at the Greek Embassy in Belgrade, Yugoslavia from 1988.

 In 1993, Amiridis started working in Brussels at the Permanent Representation of Greece to the European Union.
 He returned to Greece in 1997 to work in the European Foreign Affairs Department at the Foreign Ministry in Athens.

-In 2000, Amiridis moved to Brazil to serve as the Consul General at the Honorary Consulate of Greece in Rio de Janeiro.
-Three years later, he became Consul General at the Consulate General of Greece in Rotterdam, the Netherlands.
+In 2000, Amiridis moved to Brazil to serve as the Consul General in Rio de Janeiro.
+Three years later, he became Consul General in Rotterdam, the Netherlands.

 After returning to Athens in 2008, Amiridis was in 2012 appointed to serve as the Ambassador of Greece to Libya.
 In 2016 he was chosen to serve as Ambassador to Brazil and he presented his credentials to Brazilian Acting President Michel Temer on 25 May 2016.